Carl Heidenreich: Art Career in the US

 Heidenreich settled in New York, where he was welcomed by the community of German and German Jewish refugee intellectuals, including Hannah Arendt and her husband Heinrich Blücher.
 In 1949, Heidenreich became an American citizen and had a first major exhibition at Harry Salpeter Gallery.
 Throughout the 1950s and early 1960s, Heidenreich exhibited regularly, his work was widely collected, and he made significant contributions to Abstract Expressionism, both as a painter and watercolorist.
-His works are included in the collections of the Whitney Museum of American Art, Smithsonian American Art Museum, and Brooklyn Museum.
+His works are included in the collections of the Whitney Museum of American Art, the Smithsonian American Art Museum, and the Brooklyn Museum.
 In 1965, Heidenreich returned to Germany for the first time in 30 years to attend his first postwar exhibitions in Frankfurt and Berlin.
 Already suffering from a serious illness, he died in Frankfurt on September 6, 1965.

-A significant number of art works left behind in Heidenreich's New York studio have been cared for by family friends and collectors, primarily Richard M. Buxbaum and Emanuel Wolf, who have maintained the artist's legacy through continued exhibitions and publications.
+A significant number of artworks left behind in Heidenreich's New York studio have been cared for by family friends and collectors, primarily Richard M. Buxbaum and Emanuel Wolf, who have maintained the artist's legacy through continued exhibitions and publications.
 In 2004, Heidenreich’s work was shown along with his teacher’s (Hans Hofmann) at a major exhibition at the Berkeley Art Museum/Pacific Film Archive, which published a catalog with essays by Peter Selz, Alla Efimova, and Gabriele Saure.
 In 2006, the Goethe Institut in New York presented a retrospective of Heidenreich’s American work; in 2011 a major exhibit was mounted at the Pankow/Berlin Artists' Collective Gallery.